capeman29/TMinUI/skeleton/BASE/README.txt

   Policenauts (Japan) (Disc 1).cue
   Policenauts (Japan) (Disc 2).cue

-MinUI also supports chd files and official pbp files (multi-disc pbp files larger than 2GB are not supported).
+MyMinUI also supports chd files and official pbp files (recommended).
 Regardless of the multi-disc file format used, every disc of the same game share the same memory card and save state slots.

 ----------------------------------------
 Collections